Free 20-page download from ciwf.org/foodsecurity

 An accurate restatement would be, “Relegating marginal lands to grazing or browsing ensures that they will always be marginal lands of no other food security value, eroded and compacted by hooves, less and less able to hold water.”

-While migrating herds of hooved animals may rejuvenate land they occupy for only a few weeks a year, confining hooved stock to limited habitat creates desert–a lesson which archaeology suggests should have been evident relatively early in the history of civilization.
+While migrating herds of hoofed animals may rejuvenate land they occupy for only a few weeks a year, confining hoofed stock to limited habitat creates desert–a lesson which archaeology suggests should have been evident relatively early in the history of civilization.